Cubs vs. Padres Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has collected 56 hits with 12 doubles, two triples, five home runs and 31 walks.
-He has driven in 23 runs with four stolen bases.
+- Dansby Swanson has 59 hits with 12 doubles, two triples, six home runs, 31 walks and 24 RBI.
+He's also stolen four bases.

 Swanson Recent Games